aidatorajiro/rpizero-linux-build/README.md

 # Raspberry pi zero kernel build tool & other scripts

 This is a script to build a custom raspberry pi kernel, including a kernel patch to fix dwc2 wakeup issue.
+I haven't tested, but probably works for Pi4 or Pi5.

 Also, the directory `raspi_scripts` contains utilities to setup HID keyboard, RNDIS or ECM.
 Using a python library by @Danny-Dasilva (<https://github.com/Danny-Dasilva/Py_Keyboard>)